AnggaR96s/Reforestation/README.md

-## What did one snowman say to the other snow man?
-Do you smell carrot?
+## Hear about the new restaurant called Karma?
+There’s no menu: You get what you deserve.